Bibio: A Mineral Love and Phantom Brickworks (2016–2018)

-Released 1 April 2016, Bibio's seventh studio album A Mineral Love featured collaborations with Gotye, Oliver St.Louis, and Wax Stag, as well as a prominent 70s, 80s, and alternative R&B sound, and was described by PopMatters as a "joyous yacht-psych fever dream".
+Released 1 April 2016, Bibio's seventh studio album A Mineral Love featured collaborations with Gotye, Oliver St.Louis, and Wax Stag, and diverged from his previous work by featuring a prominent 70s, 80s, and alternative R&B sound, later described by PopMatters as a "joyous yacht-psych fever dream".

 Wilkinson began the sessions for A Mineral Love in February 2015 by building a sound-proof home studio, which he credits with helping take the album away from the "bedroom producer approach" of his earlier records, and cited Sly and the Family Stone, Stevie Wonder, Joni Mitchell, Steely Dan, Prince and B. B. & Q. Band as influences on the album.
 Wilkinson had been friends with Wax Stag from early on in his career, while his collaboration with Gotye happened entirely over email, the pair never met.
 Bibio was introduced to Olivier St.Louis through his feature on Hudson Mohawke's song "Butter" and bonded with him quickly over "guitars, brogues and watches".
-Their collaboration led to further meetings, and in September 2017 the follow up The Serious EP was released, featuring three more songs written by the pair..The song “Why So Serious” was included in the soundtrack for Ubisoft’s 2017 video game Watch Dogs 2.
+Their collaboration led to further meetings, and in September 2017 the follow-up The Serious EP was released, featuring three more songs written by the pair.

 Another followup EP Beyond Serious was released on 12" and digital on 5 May 2017.
-Wilkinson had been making house music since "before the name Bibio came into being" and had always wanted to release "an EP or something of just house tracks".
-Inspired by a recent purchase of a Roland TR-808, Wilkinson recorded four tracks using nothing but the machine and a ring modulator, then developed the songs further with synths and chopped manipulated vocals from the recently recorded The Serious EP.
+Wilkinson had always wanted to release "an EP or something of just house tracks".
+Inspired by a recent purchase of a Roland TR-808, Wilkinson recorded four tracks using nothing but the machine and a ring modulator, then developed the songs further with synths and manipulated vocals from the recently recorded The Serious EP.